A Guide to the Right Protein Powder for You07.20.2021

 To begin, there is no one-size-fits-all protein that is right for everyone.
 The right protein for you will depend on a number of factors including your goals, your lifestyle and your diet.

 It’s important to know the difference between the different types of protein available so you can make an informed decision about which protein powder is most suited to your needs.

 It’s also important to understand why you may or may not need to supplement your diet with a protein powder and that’s where we will start.

 Should you use protein powder?

-People choose to supplement their diet with a protein powder for a variety of reasons.
-Some are trying to manage weight, others are trying to gain weight.
-Some want to build muscle mass and others want to improve athletic performance and recovery.
+People choose to supplement their healthy, varied diet with a protein powder for a variety of reasons.
+Some want to build muscle mass and others want to support tissue repair or bone maintenance.
 For some, it’s all about ensuring they have a balanced diet that includes enough protein to nourish the body.

 Whatever the reason for including protein powder as part of your routine, it’s important to understand the differences between the various types of protein and how these can be used to help achieve your goals.

 Protein powder has often been associated with people who go to the gym and want to bulk up.
 The truth is, that’s only a small percentage of those who choose to use protein powder to supplement their diet.